Buryats

 - Interactions With Other Cultures

-- Buryats have historically interacted with Mongols, Russians, and other Siberian ethnic groups, leading to a rich cultural exchange.
+- Buryats interact with Russians, Mongolians, and other Siberian ethnic groups, fostering a multicultural environment.

 - Conflict Resolution Mechanisms

-- Traditional conflict resolution often involves community elders and shamanistic rituals to restore harmony.
+- Traditional conflict resolution involves community discussion and mediation by elders.

 - Cultural Exchange Programs

-- Programs exist to promote cultural exchange with other indigenous groups and international communities.
+- Programs exist to promote cultural exchange between Buryat communities and other indigenous groups.

 - Trade Relations